 The trip from these shrooms is also notoriously smooth.
 They’re strong, but not so strong that you will be left reeling after the trip.

 Final Thoughts: Cambodian Shrooms

 Cambodian shrooms have a rich and interesting history, having been found by famous mycologist John Allen near the Angkor Wat temple in Cambodia during his trip to find new psilocybin mushroom strains.
 It’s believed that relatives of the Cambodian shroom strain were used for religious and spiritual purposes by religious leaders in the temple.

 Today, the strain is relatively easy to find for cultivators, and the spores are highly resistant to mold and disease.
-This resistance, along with the strain’s high potency and the ease at which it can be cultivated, makes Cambodian shrooms a favorite among cultivators and shroom users alike.
+This resistance, along with the strain’s high potency and the ease at which it can be cultivated, makes Cambodian shrooms a favorite among cultivators and shroom users.

 Cambodian shrooms are often compared to other high-potency strains that are simple to cultivate.
-These include several other samples collected during John Allen’s trip through Southeast Asia, including the Allen strain, the Ban Hua Thanon strain as well as Burma, Ban Phang Ka, and Koh Samui.
+These include several other samples collected during John Allen’s trip through Southeast Asia, including the Allen strain, the Ban Hua Thanon strain, Burma, Ban Phang Ka, and Koh Samui.